 - Three to 30 days after tick bite:

 - Muscle aches

 - Bullseye rash at the site of the bite (occurs in approximately 70 percent of infected persons - not everyone)

 - Loss of muscle tone or droopiness in face

 - Severe joint pain, particularly in the knees

 - Heart palpitations

 - Numbness, tingling or shooting pains in the hands or feet

 If symptoms persist or worsen, you should seek emergency care.
-The emergency department at St. Francis Hospital, 1215 Franciscan Drive in Litchfield, is open 24/7.
+The emergency department at St. Elizabeth’s Hospital, 1 St. Elizabeth's Blvd. in O'Fallon, IL, is open 24/7.

 To learn more about tick bite prevention, visit the Illinois Department of Health Services website.
 You can also download The Tick App to your Apple or Android device to report ticks, find prevention tips and help researchers better understand ticks and the diseases they carry.
 The free app was developed by the Midwest Center of Excellence Vector-Borne Disease at the University of Wisconsin-Madison.